Fweak/Vape-V4/README.md

 ## Limitations

 - Currently does not support Lunar Client or any custom client.
-  - If you would like to appear as if you are using Lunar client, we recommend using [Lilith](https://lilith.rip/), which has a Lunar spoofer.
+  - If you would like to appear as if you are using Lunar client, I recommend using [Lilith](https://lilith.rip/), which has a Lunar spoofer.
 - Vanilla is not fully supported
-  - There is a mapping issue that has not yet been resolved, but it works on forge.
+  - There is a mapping issue that has not yet been resolved (and there are no plans).

 ## Setup